Poket-Jony/piper-tts-web/README.md

       new CopyPlugin({
         patterns: [
           {
-            from: 'node_modules/onnxruntime-web/dist/*.wasm',
+            from: 'node_modules/piper-tts-web/dist/onnx',
-            to: 'onnx'
+            to: '../public/'
           },
           {
-            from: 'build/piper_phonemize.wasm',
-            to: 'piper'
-          },
-          {
-            from: 'build/piper_phonemize.data',
+            from: 'node_modules/piper-tts-web/dist/piper',
-            to: 'piper'
+            to: '../public/'
           },
         ],
       })